blacksenator/fbcallrouter/README.md

 As noted at the beginning, functional enhancements usually go hand in hand with additions to the configuration file.
 To install the current version, please proceed as follows:

-1. Change to the installation directory:
+1. change to the installation directory:

     ```console
     cd /home/[youruser]/fbcallrouter
     ```

-2. Stop the service:
+2. stop the service:

     ```console
     sudo systemctl stop fbcallrouter.service
     ```

-3. Delete the old logging file (if you used it here):
+3. delete the old logging file (if you used it here):

     ```console
     rm callrouter_logging.txt
     ```

-4. Get the latest version from:
+4. get the latest version from:

     ```console
     git pull https://github.com/blacksenator/fbcallrouter.git
     ```

-5. Bring all used libraries up to date:
+5. bring all used libraries up to date:

     ```console
     composer update --no-dev
     ```

-6. Check for changes in the configuration file...
+6. check for changes in the configuration file...

     ```console
     nano config.example.php